AhmetDono/FOOD-API/README.md

 You can fetch data with any kind of methods you know(fetch API, Axios, jquery ajax,...)

 ## Web Scraping/Data
-I got the data from a website using Web Scraping
+I got the data from a website using Python Web Scraping and I did the whole process with Chatgpt .
+Chech Scrap File for code and Data

 ### Get all foods